 This is raw and intelligent stuff from a promising writer and a promising company’. – Tom Morris, Time Out.

 ‘Excellent acting abounds in this memorable production, in which highly literate blank verse fuses with slice-of-life dialogue to maximum effect, and the sense of dark despair, like a surpressed scream, is always close to the surface’. – Brian Cooper, The Stage

 ‘A drama partly in verse, it is as though T.S.
 Eliot were collaborating with John Osbourne to reflect the anger on the wasteland of a suburban estate… the English language triumphs in this intelligent play.
 McNeilly allows the ‘forgotten’ working class to make up the resources of the language of its own, and speak about its crisis’. – Terry Brotherstone, Workers Press

-‘…well observed, delicately comic and subtly poignant scenes…’ Kate Clancy, The Scotsman.
+‘…well observed, delicately comic and subtly poignant…’ Kate Clancy, The Scotsman.

 ‘Fresh and tough… skilfully trod by Paul McNeilly’s cast.
 I expect to hear more from Thirteen Treasures Theatre Company’. – Benedict Nightingale, The Times